TylerRollo/flashcard-application/README.md

 ## TODO:
+- Clean up redundant .css files and classes
+- do best to clean up code and add correct comments throughout
+- input validation on anything that calls the API (JSON upload, names, inputs)
 - Session Cookies to keep data (get rid of navigate and sending variables that way.)

 ### Security Checks (TODO:)